riyasharma0/Tip-calculator-app/README.md

 ### Useful resources

-- [Bootstrap 5.1.1](https://getbootstrap.com/) - This helped me in styling.
-I really liked this and will use it going forward.
+- [Bootstrap 5.1.1](https://getbootstrap.com/) - This helped me in styling and I love using bootstrap.
 - [w3 Schools](https://www.w3schools.com/) - There articles are amazing and helped me understanding the Javascript.
 I'd recommend it to anyone still learning this concept.

 ## Author